Get A Free Consultation

 The Types of Injuries Associated with Nevada Head-On Truck Crashes

 In a head-on crash, the body of a vehicle’s occupant gets thrust back and then violently forward into airbags, the steering wheel, or—if the vehicle occupant is not wearing a seat belt—into or through the windshield.
 As a result, head and spinal injuries often result from these accidents, devastating the lives of accident victims.
-Other common injuries in head-on truck accidents include:
+Other common injuries in head-on truck accidents in Nevada include:

 • Airbag injuries, which can cause burns to the face or even damage to the eyes, nose, or ears.